Tyrn/wei/the-insider-en.typ

      In a light flooded hall, resembling a fragment from  a fairy  tale from the sky, the officials  whispered, dressed in ancient court clothes.
-In half an  hour,  a silver  curtain moved  to the side -  the  Emperor  Varnazd was sitting on the amethyst throne.
+In half an  hour,  a silver  curtain moved  to the side---the  Emperor  Varnazd was sitting on the amethyst throne.
 The Emperor was dressed in white,  he  had a sad delicate face with strikingly  made-up eyebrows, rising at the  tips.
 It looked like  a silent single  actor play.
 Bemish thought it to be a very sad